Exactech Recall Lawsuit

 What Does the Exactech Recall Mean for Me?

-You can use the search tool on Exactech’s website to find out if your device is part of the recall.
+You can use the search tool on Exactech’s website to determine if your medical device is part of the recall.
 You can also contact your doctor to get additional information about your implant, such as the serial number.

 Currently, Exactech is advising doctors against prematurely removing the device from their patients if the patient is not experiencing symptoms.
 That said, you should note any symptoms that you are experiencing and stay in contact with your doctor.

-If you start or continue experiencing swelling, pain, clicking, or grinding in your knee, ankle, or hip replacement, contact your doctor right away.
+Contact your doctor right away if you start or continue experiencing swelling, pain, clicking, or grinding in your knee, ankle, or hip replacement.

-If I Have a Recalled Exactech Implant, What Can I Do?
+What Should I Do If I Have a Recalled Exactech Implant?

 Exactech provides a helpline on its website to help patients find out if they qualify for reimbursement for their out-of-pocket expenses; however, you may be eligible to receive more.